-Ruling Four is limited to allocations of gain or loss from the sale or other disposition of qualified financial assets made under section 704(b), section 704(c)(1)(A), and section 1.704-3(a)(6).
-Specifically, no opinion is expressed concerning allocations of items other than items of gain or loss from the sale or other disposition of qualified financial assets, or the aggregation of built-in gains and losses from qualified financial assets contributed to a Master Fund by any partner other than the Feeder Funds and future new partners that qualify as Qualified Contributors.
-In addition, each Master Fund must maintain sufficient records to enable it and its partners to comply with sections 704(c)(1)(B) and 737.
+Ruling Eight is limited to allocations of gain or loss from the sale or other disposition of qualified financial assets made under § 704(b), § 704(c)(1)(A), and § 1.704-3(a)(6).
+Specifically, no opinion is expressed concerning allocations of items other than items of gain or loss from the sale or other disposition of qualified financial assets, or the aggregation of built-in gains and losses from qualified financial assets contributed to a Master Trust by any partner other than the Initial Feeder Funds and future new partners that qualify as Qualified Contributors.
+In addition, each Master Trust must maintain sufficient records to enable it and its partners to comply with §§ 704(c)(1)(B) and 737.

 Temporary or final regulations pertaining to one or more of the issues addressed in this ruling letter have not yet been adopted.
 Therefore, this ruling will be modified or revoked if adopted temporary or final regulations are inconsistent with any conclusions in the ruling.
-See section 12.04 of Rev. Proc.
-2000-1, 2000-1 I.R.B.
-4, 46 (January 3, 2000).
-However, if the criteria in section 12.05 of Rev. Proc.
-2000-1 are satisfied, a ruling is not revoked or modified retroactively except in rare or unusual circumstances.
+See § 12.04 of Rev. Proc.
+2001-1, 2001-1 I.R.B.
+1, 46 (January 2, 2001).
+However, if the criteria in § 12.05 of Rev. Proc.
+2001-1 are satisfied, a ruling is not revoked or modified retroactively except in rare or unusual circumstances.